tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-0.md

 While we are going to utilize Internet resources in the form of web services, in this course our application code will be 100% on the client machine (the web browser).
 In later courses (IGME-330 & IGME-430) you will get the opportunity to read/write data to "the cloud", and even have application logic running on remote servers.
 - **Database/Data Modeling** - creating a key:value server utilizing Node.js is covered in IGME-430 (an elective), *Data Modeling* and the SQL language are covered in ISTE-230 (an elective)
+- **Web MVC Frameworks** - such as React and Angular are covered in later courses
 - **Web Games** will be covered later in this course, and we will build several games or interactive experiences using the Pixi.js rendering engine.
+- **WebGL** is an implementation of OpenGL ES 2.0 that runs natively in web browsers, and is the fastest way to draw to the browser screen.
+WebGL shaders may be briefly looked at while we are covering PixiJS.

 ## V. Links & Resources